- Identify situations in which a family member may need assistance understanding their child’s development.

 Here are some examples of possible challenges for families, and how you can help:

 Some infants and toddlers might experience separation anxiety when their parents leave.
-Sometime this can cause parents to feel guilt or sadness when leaving their child for work or school.
+Sometimes this can cause parents to feel guilt or sadness when leaving their child for work or school.

-Some preschoolers might use scissors proficiently and others might just be learning how to hold scissors.
+Some preschoolers might use scissors proficiently and others might just be learning how to hold them.
 Parents might feel the need to compare the development of one child to another in your home.